 You may be surprised to learn that you might be bringing unnecessary stress into your life by your own choices and lifestyle habits.
 It’s important to remember, even during times of stress, anxiety, or depression, that your heart health is vital to both your mental and physical wellbeing.

 During stress, your body releases adrenaline, the hormone that temporarily causes your breathing and heart rate to speed up, and raises your blood pressure1.
-These are normal reactions (the “fight or flight” response) that help you prepare to face the stressful situation.
-Constant stress, however, can have negative wide-ranging effect on emotions, some of which include:
+These are normal reactions (the “fight or flight” response) that help you prepare to face a stressful situation.
+Constant stress, however, can have a negative wide-ranging effect on emotions, some of which include: